A person working as Attorney in South Africa typically earns around 61,000 ZAR. Salaries range from 28,100 ZAR (lowest) to 97,000 ZAR (highest).

 |Legal Officer||19,400 ZAR||-68%|

 |Patent Attorney||48,100 ZAR||-21%|

 |Port Elizabeth||62,800 ZAR|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in South Africa earn 7% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in South Africa is 7% on average across all career fields.

 A good and competitive compensation would range anywhere between 58,300 ZAR and 67,200 ZAR.
 This is a very rough estimate.
 Experience and education play a very huge part in the final earnings.

 All salary and compensation figures displayed here are gross salary figures, that is the salary before tax deductions.
 Because taxes may differ across sectors and locations, it is difficult to accurately calculate the net salary after tax for every career.

 The base salary for a careers like Attorney in South Africa ranges from 47,000 ZAR to 67,200 ZAR.
 The base salary depends on many factors including experience and education.
 It is not easy to provide a figure with very little information, so take this range with a grain of salt.